JellyRollJunior/leet-code-journal/README.md

 * Insert Interval
     * Somehow I said this question is easy earlier and you know what it kind of isn't that difficult but IT STILL TOOK ME A BIT OK
     * Divide intervals into BEFORE, OVERLAP, AND AFTER instead of trying to combine everything into one loop
+    * Save yourself some complexity by doing start and end val in the same step instead of separating them

 Misc.
 * Implement Queue using Stack